 They hunger for support, guidance, nurturing, and reassurance that they truly are not alone while maneuvering the maze of life.
 At times, they are physically and mentally exhausted.
 To compound the challenges, parents sometimes feel isolated and alone, as if there truly is no other person experiencing and feeling what they feel.
 It is through support that parents learn to keep going and bravely endure life circumstances.

-Once you’ve decided to seek support, think about what will work best for you.
 The major types of support groups are PEER, generally composed of individuals facing similar challenges, either diagnostic-specific or by age; PROFESSIONAL, generally led by psychologist, rehab councilor or social worker in a group-like therapy fashion; and DISCUSSION GROUPS, which offer an educational component and generally a discussion forum.
 Professional groups are the more traditional method found using the standard group setting.
 Peer and Discussion Groups use traditional group settings and, thanks to modern technology, the world-wide-web and telephone, too.

 Charlene, the mother of a child with mental health issues, found support groups difficult.
 “For me, support was easier on the phone or through on-line chats.
 My child’s condition sometimes prevents me from attending scheduled groups.”
 Gail, the mother of a child with Down Syndrome, could not get enough of her support groups.
 “I’ve been known to be involved with 2 or 3 groups consecutively.
 It gets me out and keeps me grounded!”
 Logistics are important, too.
 For some parents, meeting weekly or every other week works well.
 For others, that is too overwhelming and demanding.
 When getting out to the support group becomes daunting, challenging and stressful, it is time to reassess and ask if you have outgrown the group and should be in the market for another.
 If you are on a tight schedule and concerned about the time commitment, look for an open-door group, one that does not meet too frequently.
 Local ARCs, PACs, and Family TIES coordinators are great resources for finding local support groups.